 This is a key competency sought by Barratt, which candidates can find challenging to demonstrate.
 It is about commercial awareness, ie:

 - how wider macroeconomic factors affect Barratt

 - how Barratt is doing in comparison with its competitors

 - how Barratt plans to capitalise on opportunities in the marketplace and how it intends to face up to challenges.

 You need to analyse the performance of competitors.
-‘We do gauge your awareness of our competitors at telephone interview,’ says Suzie.
-‘But even in your application we want you to know what makes us different.’
+‘We do gauge your awareness of our competitors at interview,’ says Suzie. ’We want you to know what makes us different.’

-Then think about wider economic factors, such as the Help to Buy scheme, the North-South divide in house prices, the fears of housing bubbles and the demands of the buy-to-let market.
+Then think about wider economic factors, such as the close of the Help to Buy scheme, the North-South divide in house prices, the fears of housing bubbles, the need for social housing and the demands of the buy-to-let market.